 During 2015-2016, World Cities involved cooperation of EU pilot cities with pairs in India, China, Canada and Japan.

 During 2017-2018, working meetings and pilot projects were developed between cities from the EU, Australia, the Republic of Korea, South Africa, Indonesia and Vietnam.

-The programme developed a collaborative online platform to facilitate the exchange of information and good practices between EU and non-EU cities.
-Project cities will cooperate based on similarities between their thematic areas, experiences, and goals; communication with all cities in the exchange provides additional opportunities for collaboration and potential for new ideas.
+The programme developed a collaborative online platform (forum) to facilitate the exchange of information and good practices between EU and non-EU cities.
+Project cities cooperate based on similarities between their thematic areas, experiences, and goals; communication with all cities in the exchange provides additional opportunities for collaboration and potential for new ideas.

 Actions were designed to increase so-called ‘triple-helix cooperation’ between governments, research and business.
 World Cities ultimate goal was to strengthen market opportunities and job creation while pursuing the sustainable economic development of the cities involved, thus fostering win-win cooperation.